aaronclauset/parental-leave/README.md

 # Data summary

+In 2018:
-* About 60% of institutions have some form of paid parental leave for new mothers or fathers.
+* About 60% of institutions had some form of paid parental leave for new mothers or fathers.
-* For universities with paid leave policies, the average duration is 14.2 weeks for women and 11.6 weeks for men.
+* For universities with paid leave policies, the average duration was 14.2 weeks for women and 11.6 weeks for men.
-* Among universities that offer paid leave, 68.3% have gender-neutral policies (same leave for men and women).
+* Among universities that offered paid leave, 68.3% had gender-neutral policies (same leave for men and women).
-* Private institutions have slightly longer leaves (by about 2 weeks).
+* Private institutions had slightly longer leaves (by about 2 weeks).
-* The relationship between an institution's prestige and its leave policies is complex and will require careful analysis.
+* The relationship between an institution's prestige and its leave policies is complex and requires careful analysis.

 <p align="center" style="font-weight: 400;"><a href="#analysis">Read on below the visualization for more details.</a></p>